sourcegraph/about/content/blogposts/2024/cody-for-jetbrains-is-now-ga.md

   loop={true}
 />

+Learn more about the Edit Command with this [YouTube video walkthrough](https://www.youtube.com/watch?v=CzvdoH5XGwk).

 ### Generate unit tests

 This command replaces Cody’s old unit testing command, which was limited to outputting test code in the chat window.
 Now, when you prompt Cody to generate unit tests, it will: